 Canon 200D vs G9X Mark II

-The Canon EOS 200D (called Canon SL2 in some regions) and the Canon PowerShot G9 X Mark II are two digital cameras that were revealed to the public, respectively, in June 2017 and January 2017.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Canon PowerShot G9 X Mark II are two digital cameras that were officially introduced, respectively, in June 2017 and January 2017.
 The 200D is a DSLR, while the G9X Mark II is a fixed lens compact.
-The cameras are based on an APS-C (200D) and an one-inch sensor.
-The 200D has a resolution of 24 megapixel, whereas the G9X Mark II provides 20 MP.
+The cameras are based on an APS-C (200D) and an one-inch (G9X Mark II) sensor.
+The 200D has a resolution of 24 megapixels, whereas the G9X Mark II provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is considerably smaller (50 percent) than the Canon 200D.
 In this context, it is worth noting that neither the 200D nor the G9X Mark II are weather-sealed.

-|2.||Canon G9 X Mark II||98 mm||58 mm||31 mm||206 g||235||no||2017||529||amazon.com|
+|2.||Canon G9 X Mark II||98 mm||58 mm||31 mm||206 g||235||n||Jan 2017||529||amazon.com|

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Canon 200D features an APS-C sensor and the Canon G9 X Mark II an one-inch sensor.
 The sensor area in the G9X Mark II is 65 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.6 and 2.7.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.